-One notable drawback of these plans is that they are going to be more expensive per a coverage dollar versus what you would pay for a traditional plan with a medical exam.
+One notable drawback is you’re going to pay more per a coverage dollar versus what you would pay for a traditional plan with a medical exam.
 If you’re looking to get the most bang for your buck, then a no exam policy is not going to be the best option.
-The purpose of the medical exam is to give the company an idea of your overall health, but without those tests, they are taking a great risk.
-They are going to offset that risk by charging you much higher premiums.

-In order to improve your chances for policy approval, it is always best to work with an agency that specializes in high risk cases.
-These professionals are much more familiar with which insurers are more likely to accept various risks, and can point you in the right direction.
+To give you the best chance, you need to find an agency that specializes in high-risk cases.
+These professionals are much more familiar with which insurers are more likely to accept various risks.

-If you want to know which insurance companies are the best, we can answer your questions and help you get the coverage you deserve.
+If you want to know which insurance companies are the best, feel free to give us a call.